drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### comma after introductory element
 Introductory elements are dependent clauses that set up, contextualize, or introduce the main subject-verb part of a sentence (i.e., the independent clause).
 Example: **Before I could kill Count Dracula,** I had to find a wooden stake.
 Introductory elements often (but not always) require a comma.
-(The Purdue OWL explains more here)[https://owl.english.purdue.edu/owl/resource/607/03/].
+[The Purdue OWL explains more here](https://owl.english.purdue.edu/owl/resource/607/03/).
 #### comma splice
 If you have two clauses that could each stand alone as individual sentences but they are joined with a comma, you have a comma splice.
 Comma splices are disruptive errors because a comma is “too weak” (too short a pause) to join sentences.You have several options to rework a comma splice.
 See [this advice from a textbook](http://bcs.bedfordstmartins.com/everyday_writer3e/20errors/8.html) for help.